5 Benefit Elections That Can Impact Your Taxes After Leaving BP

 In this webinar, John Siegel, CFP®, EA, Wealth Manager, and WJA's BP benefits expert, dives into the common mistakes BP executives make when taking their benefits and how to avoid them.
 He also discusses how selecting the wrong retirement date could cost you thousands in taxes by pushing you into the highest tax brackets and answers the following questions:

 - How can your BP restricted stock units, performance bonus, vacation or severance payouts, and RAP pension impact your taxes?

-- What’s the single biggest factor in determining your retirement date?
+- What’s the single most significant factor in determining your retirement date?

 If you are looking to retire from BP in the near future, you will not want to miss this webinar.
-Watch now by filling out the form.
+Watch the replay now by filling out the form.

-Do you know someone who is looking to retire in the next 5 years?
+Do you know someone looking to retire in the next five years?

 Share this with a colleague.